AllenNMSU/allennmsu.github.io/final/greentech-solutions/README.md

 The website includes basic accessibility features such as alt text for images, labels for form fields, readable colors, semantic HTML structure, and clear headings.

+## How to Run

+To view the website locally, open the index.html file in a web browser.

+The website can also be viewed online using the GitHub Pages link above.

 ## Technologies Used

 HTML5